virgip/trainEar/README.md

 ### Read and Play the Note
 LINK:
-This exercise is the most complicated one and requires the user to have at least a good relative pitch training.
+This exercise is the most complicated one and requires the user to have at least a good relative pitch training, but actually absolute pitch is what comes about within this exercise.
 Indeed, in this case we require the user guesses the target note just by reading it on screen.
 This target note is chosen by chance by a simulated slot machine.

 #### Future Developement
 * A gyroscope will be connected to MicroBit, in order to increase the amount of values at disposal for the spanning range.